-To register, they will fill in a short form, entering their name, email address and creating a password.
+To register, they will fill in a short form, enter their name, email address and create a password.
 They must keep this password safe as they will need it every time they log in to their Hub.

 They must apply in English, but they can use some European characters in their personal details, personal statement, employment and referee details (more about these sections later).

 After registering they will be taken to their Hub dashboard where they will be able to select the ‘Your Application’ tile to start their application.